lightpoichich/baserow/docs/development/tools.md

 ### DRF spectacular

 Having up to date API documentation and having it in the OpenAPI specification format is a must.
-To avoid mistakes the contents are close to the code and are automated as much as possible.
+To avoid mistakes, the contents are close to the code and are automated as much as possible.
 DRF Spectacular could offer all this!

 https://pypi.org/project/drf-spectacular/